-Up to 45 percent of 5310 funds are eligible to be used for nontraditional Section 5310 projects and activities.
+Up to 45 percent of 5310 funds can be used for nontraditional Section 5310 projects and activities.

-- Public transportation projects that meet or exceed the requirements of ADA. - Public transportation projects that improve access to fixed-route service and decrease reliance by individuals with disabilities on ADA complementary paratransit service. - Alternatives to public transportation that assist seniors and individuals with disabilities. - Travel Training - Volunteer driver programs - Building an accessible path to a bus stop including curb-cuts, sidewalks, accessible pedestrian signals, or other accessible features - Improving signage, or way-finding technology - Incremental costs of providing same day service or door to door service - Purchasing vehicles to support new accessible taxi, ride sharing and/or vanpooling programs
+- Public transportation projects that meet or exceed the requirements of the ADA. - Public transportation projects that improve access to fixed-route service and decrease reliance by individuals with disabilities on ADA-compliant paratransit service.

+- Alternatives to public transportation that assist seniors and individuals with disabilities. - Travel Training - Volunteer driver programs - Building an accessible path to a bus stop, including curb-cuts, sidewalks, accessible pedestrian signals, or other accessible features - Improving signage, or way-finding technology - Incremental costs of providing same-day service or door-to-door service - Purchasing vehicles to support new accessible taxi, ride sharing, and/or vanpooling programs - Mobility management